 located North of the Third Sella Tower and leaning against the wall of the massive Piz Ciavazes.
 For this reason it appears in fact not very individualized, but actually it's a tower completely detached and independent, separate from the bulk of Piz Ciavazes by two deep and steep rifts.

-The proximity to the Sella Pass, the rock quality, the beauty of the climbing routes and the superb alpine setting truly make Fourth Sella Tower a destination for all advisable.
+The proximity to the Sella Pass, the rock quality, the beauty of the climbing routes and the superb alpine setting truly make Fourth Sella Tower a destination fully advisable.
 Certainly it has nothing to envy to the other more popular towers.

 - From Trento follow the A22 Brennero Motorway towards North, exit Egna-Ora and follow the road S51 towards Fassa Valley, getting to Cavalese, Predazzo, Moena and Canazei.
 Here take the road to Passo Sella, reaching the pass